nerves-project/nerves/guides/advanced/building-sytems.md

 ```

 > **Why These Packages?**
+>
 > These packages provide essential tools and libraries required for the Buildroot environment and system customization.

+> **Compatibility Note**
+>
-> **Compatibility Note**: This command is compatible with Debian 11 and 12, and Ubuntu 20.04, 22.04, and anticipated 24.04.
+> This command is compatible with Debian 11 and 12, and Ubuntu 20.04, 22.04, and anticipated 24.04.
 Older distributions may require adjustments.

 ### macOS Setup